PIN-AI/pinai_agent_marketplace_demo/README.md

 ## 🤖 Start Agent-to-agent Chat
 ```
-streamlit run examples/agent_to_agent_chat.py"  # Always have one streamlit window running to avoid unexpected issues
+streamlit run examples/agent_to_agent_chat.py
 ```
+(Always have one streamlit window running to avoid unexpected issues)

 ## ⚙️ Integrate with Your Own Agent